Planning Your Treatment

 2) neck skin which is loose but not hanging.

-If you have neck skin which is loose and hanging, then face and neck lift is what you need.
+If you have neck skin which is loose and hanging, then face and neck lift Sydney is what you need.

 Many patients who have extra neck fat often lack distinction between the face and neck.
-In this case, lipo along the jaw-line is useful in defining this area and can be done at the same time as neck lipo.
+In this case, lipo along the jaw-line is useful in defining this area and can be done at the same time as neck liposuction.

 Jowls are the pockets of fat along and above the jaw line, about halfway between the ears and the chin.
-Although Jowls are typically reflective of loose facial skin (and hence the need for a facelift), liposuction of the jowls can sometimes be performed at the same time as neck lipo.
+Although Jowls are typically reflective of loose facial skin (and hence the need for a facelift), liposuction of the jowls can sometimes be performed at the same time as neck liposuction.

 Following the procedure, most find that they can return to work in 1-5 days.
 This is more dependent on bruising than on discomfort.
 You will need to wear a tape on your neck for few days.
 Again, your greatest limitation when returning to work will likely be the presence of bruising.
 Some patients have no bruising; others may bruise for 1-2 weeks.
 Most fall somewhere in between, with about 3-7 days of bruising.
 There is no simple way to predict where you will fall.